 This Vietnam travel itinerary begins in the country’s north with Hanoi and slowly works its way south to Ho Chi Minh City.
 The reverse works just as well.
 Journeying through Vietnam, you’ll get to see not only major cities, but also awe inspiring landscapes, beaches, waterfalls, and temples.
 By the end you’ll be ready to plan your second trip.

-However, before we get to our Vietnam itinerary and the best places to visit in Vietnam we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you do not want to get stuck with thousands of dollars in medical bills.
+However, before we get to our Vietnam itinerary and the best places to visit in Vietnam, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.
-We recommend World Nomads.

-Alright, let’s get back to your guide for a fun two weeks in Vietnam.
+Alright, let’s get back to your Vietnam itinerary for a fun two weeks in Vietnam.
 In it, we’ll show you all the best things to do in Vietnam, one destination at a time.

 Day 1: Hanoi